 Depop is probably one of my favourite things in life, you can make money from your wardrobe, buy new things on the cheap and look at all the pretty things on the discover page.
 Using the app itself is fairly simple and self-explanatory, but knowing how to deal with users can sometimes be a little bit tricky.

 If you want to know more about an item or a seller then just ask.
 Simple.
-If I ever want to know how an item fits, or what condition it’s in or anything else that I’m unsure about I always just ask.
+If you ever want to know how an item fits, or what condition it’s in or anything else that you’re unsure about, just ask.
 Whoever is selling the item won’t mind because at the end of the day, they might be getting your money from answering your question.
-Make sure you ask questions about price and postage too, just to make sure you’re both on the same page, and on the same topic…
+Make sure you ask questions about price and postage too, just to make sure you’re both on the same page.

-The price is shown on the item for a reason, that’s how much the seller wants for their item, meaning they’re not very likely to accept a quarter of the asking price because you sent them six offers, nine reasons why the price is too high and one mild threat.
-If the item is under £20 anyway, try asking for free postage, or even a couple of quid off, and you’ll more than likely get it.
-If it’s an expensive item, then ask for a tenner off, but be prepared to meet somewhere in the middle.
+The price is shown on the item for a reason, that’s how much the seller values their item at.
+This means that they’re not very likely to accept a quarter of the asking price because you sent them six offers, nine reasons why the price is too high and one mild threat.
+You can make an offer and negotiate on the site by sending sellers a message, but be realistic!
+If the item is under £20 anyway, don’t ask for more a couple of quid off, and you’ll more than likely get it.
+If it’s an expensive item, then you can ask for little bit off, but be prepared to meet somewhere in the middle.
 People do tend to add a little extra on to their prices since they know that they’ll probably be asked to knock a bit off.